SIUE-Library/WD_Spreadsheet/README.md

 file <filename>
 <br><br>

+# Quick Start
+To process to just the withdraw and keep list, run exclude.py, passing as input the csv file to check.
+This will output two intermediate backtick-delineated text files.
+Convert these files to csv one at a time by running unBacktick.py, passing the files as an argument.
+These files can be loaded in as additional sheets of the original master.xlsx manually.

 ## Execution
 There are four python files that perform the data transformations.
 All are made for python3<br><br>
 exclude.py should be passed as a command line argument the aastx_?\_master.csv file where ? is the letter you want processed.
 The required headers in this csv file are: CREATE_DATE, MaxOfCHARGE_DATE, UPDATE_DATE, BEGIN_PUB_DATE, and ITEM_BARCODE.
 The order of these does not matter, nor does it matter if there are any other columns.
 The output of this will be two backtick (\`) delineated text files, one containing all of the withdraw items (\_wd) and one containing all keep files (\_keep).